autowarefoundation/autoware_tools/vehicle/learning_based_vehicle_calibration/README.md

 ![NN_brake](./imgs/NN_brake.png)

-When you launch these scripts, the training stage begins and when it is done, the software automatically saves the trained model in a zip file.
+When you launch this script, the training stage begins and when it is done, the software generates the acceleration and braking offline tables: `accel_map.csv` and `brake_map.csv` in your working directory.

-This way, when you want to use the neural network model, you can avoid to train it every time from scratch, but you can just train it once and then load it, according to the following scripts:

-These scripts will also create the acceleration and braking offline tables.

 Finally, the script will also plot the distribution of velocity, throttling/braking levels and acceleration data: